Fishing Reports

 Guesswork:

-South West Zone > 10-Day Accumulated Rainfall Forecasts are for the towns marked in orange below, which affect water levels on the Matupiri and Igapo-Acu.
+10-Day Accumulated Rainfall Forecasts are for the towns marked in the green and yellow areas seen in the map below.
+The towns marked in pink and yellow below impact water levels in the North East Zone.
 The accumulated rainfall over 2 inches means water levels may rise; between 1.5 and 2 inches means that water levels may drop slowly.
 On the other hand, rainfall between 1.5 and 1.0 inches means that levels will drop rapidly.
-Since the average is more than two inches, water levels may be rising a bit, which is normal for this time of the year.
+Since the actual average of Today’s and Last Week’s 10-Day Accumulated Rainfall is less than two inches, water levels will continue to drop.

 Today’s 10-Day Accumulated Rainfall Forecast is as follows: